-According to FMA Instruction (FMA I 2018/9 Grant of a licence) the duration of the licencing procedure depends primarily on the conclusiveness and completeness of the information and documents contained in the application.
-Once the application is complete, the FMA is required to decide on the grant of a licence within six months and to inform the applicant without delay.
-In case of delay, the applicant has the right to make a complaint to the FMA - Appeals Commission.
-In practice, insurance companies should expect a duration between 3 and 6 months before their licence is granted.
+According to the FMA Instruction (FMA 2017/26 Formation of an Insurance Company), the duration of the licensing procedure depends primarily on the conclusiveness and completeness of the information and documents contained in the application.
+First, a draft of the licence application (preliminary application) without original documents must be submitted.
+The applicant receives a written statement from the FMA on the conclusiveness, form and completeness of the application.
+After the pre-application has been corrected, if necessary, the final application can be submitted with the original documents.
+Once the application is complete, the FMA must decide on the granting of a licence within six months and to inform the applicant without delay.
+In case of a delay, the applicant has the right to make a complaint to the FMA - Appeals Commission (Article 15 VersAG).
+In practice, insurance companies should expect a duration between 6 and 12 months in total before their licence is granted.
+The requirements for insurance intermediaries are less stringent and therefore a shorter period of time can usually be expected before a licence is issued.